databendlabs/databend/docs/doc/14-sql-commands/20-query-syntax/02-query-with.md

 Databend supports common table expressions (CTEs) with a WITH clause, allowing you to define one or multiple named temporary result sets used by the following query.
 The term "temporary" implies that the result sets are not permanently stored in the database schema.
 They act as temporary views only accessible to the following query.

-Databend introduces the "Materialized" parameter for CTEs, allowing you to decide whether a CTE should be materialized or remain temporary.
-It is recommended to use the "Materialized" parameter for CTEs involving complex computations or large datasets to improve query performance by storing results on a physical storage medium.
-However, for simpler CTEs with limited usages, using "Materialized" may not be necessary.
-The decision should consider the trade-offs between performance gains and storage utilization.

 When a query with a WITH clause is executed, the CTEs within the WITH clause are evaluated and executed first.
 This produces one or multiple temporary result sets.
 Then the query is executed using the temporary result sets that were produced by the WITH clause.

 This is a simple demonstration that helps you understand how CTEs work in a query: The WITH clause defines a CTE and produces a result set that holds all customers who are from the Québec province.
 The main query filters the customers who live in the Montréal region from the ones in the Québec province.